TBSSvis: Visual Analytics for Temporal Blind Source Separation

 \subsection{Users}

-Our users are data analysts or data scientists, with some formal education in statistics and basic knowledge of BSS.
-They work mostly with R, as this is the language in which most BSS researchers publish their implementations.
-They turn to BSS for data analysis or algorithmic input \cite{sedlmair2012}.
-Their work environment is RStudio, a popular IDE for R. Currently, they use built-in plotting functionality, and sometimes they use, for example, ggplot2 to build customized visualizations.
+Our users are data analysts or data scientists with formal education in statistics/math and basic knowledge of BSS.
+They may also be experts in a specific application domain, like medicine or finance.
+They work mostly with R \cite{rcoreteam2020}, a language and environment for statistical computation in which most BSS researchers publish their implementations.
+The preferred work environment is RStudio, a popular text-based development environment for R. Currently, they use built-in plotting functionality, and sometimes they use, for example, ggplot2 to build customized visualizations.
 The output of either option is a static visualization, of which RStudio by default displays only one at a time.
-Because of this, our users are accustomed to well-known static statistics visualizations such as histograms, line graphs, box plots, etc.
+Because of this, our users are accustomed to well known static statistics visualizations such as histograms, line graphs, box plots, etc.